 Lianna Hamby, Public Art Project Coordinator

-Lianna approaches facilitating artist and community collaboration as a way to create art that both reflects and shapes what Boise is, what Boise has been, and what Boise can be.
-She believes that every interaction with public art adds to the growing and evolving story of that artwork, as well as the overarching story of Boise.
+By facilitating collaboration between artists and community members, she supports public art that reflects and shapes what Boise is, what Boise has been, and what Boise can be.
+She believes that public art is not static and that every interaction with public art adds to the growing and evolving story of that artwork, as well as the overarching story of Boise.

 CONTACT LIANNA